-Newton's second law of motion is F = ma where a = $\Delta v/\Delta t$.
-But traffic engineers use a = $\Delta v/2\Delta t$ to set the yellow light duration.
+Newton's second law of motion is F = ma where $a = \Delta v / \Delta t$ .
+But traffic engineers use t = v / 2a to set the yellow light duration.
 The "2" in the denominator is the problem.

 The 2 as applied to traffic signals means that the yellow duration is half the time it takes a driver to stop.
 Half.
-Like most traffic engineers, Mr. X does not possess the knowledge of the physical sciences to discern its implication.
+Like most traffic engineers, Mr. Bennett does not possess the knowledge of the physical sciences to discern its implication.
 Generally speaking, traffic engineers lift the Formula from a book without ever noticing the crazy "2".
 They just use the formula.
 The "2" causes drivers a cornucopia of problems which I itemize later, problems which engineers blame on drivers.

 The following is the relief I seek from the Board of Engineers.
-I seek the Board issuing the statement:
+I seek a statement something like:

 The lengths of the yellow change interval durations on the signed and sealed signal plans of record are not in accordance with NCGS 89C.
-The traffic engineers who have signed the signal plans have not complied with their license by using methodologies which oppose the laws of the mathematical and physical sciences.
-The yellow change interval setting methodologies are not engineering practices.
+The traffic engineers who have signed them have not complied in these regards:

-- 1. By not knowing physics, the engineers have not given the driver the time to decelerate (v/a) on route to the intersection necessary for traffic movements like turning or avoiding hazards. - 2.
-By not knowing mathematics, for unimpeded straight-through traffic movements; that is movements for which the ITE yellow change interval Formula was invented, the engineers improperly endorse zero-tolerance enforcement of red light running ordinances in spite of the fact that Formula embeds human factors' such as perception/reaction time and decelerate rate.
-As such, the yellow change interval has a computable error of several seconds. - 3.
-The engineers did not comply with other physics and engineering requirements listed in this document.
+- 1. The engineers have not given the driver the time to decelerate (v/a) on route to the intersection necessary for traffic movements like turning or avoiding hazards. - 2.
+For unimpeded straight-through traffic movements; that is movements for which the ITE yellow change interval Formula was invented, the engineers improperly endorse zero-tolerance enforcement of red light running ordinances in spite of the fact that Formula embeds human factors' such as perception/reaction time and decelerate rate.
+As such, the yellow change interval has a computable error of several seconds.